EEN421/EEN421.github.io/_posts/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2.md

 # Create a Log Analytics Workspace

-- If you don't already have one ready, navigate to Log Analytics Workspace in Azure Portal (the Analytics Workspace steps are taken from a [previous post](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/):
+- If you don't already have one ready, navigate to Log Analytics Workspace in Azure Portal and follow the below steps to get one going (these steps are taken from a [previous post](https://www.hanley.cloud/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor/) and you might notice different resource groups etc. in the following screenshots.
+For this exercise I kept everything in a resource group called "IoT" and called my worksapce "Peppers"):
 <br/>
 <br/>